Feature: #109110 - Introduce scheduler task priority

 Impact

 Administrators can now assign a priority to each scheduler task.
-Tasks with priority High are picked up before Regular tasks, and Regular before Low tasks.
-When multiple tasks share the same priority, the longest-overdue task is still selected first, preserving the previous behaviour as a tiebreaker.
+Tasks with High priority are picked up before Regular tasks, and Regular before Low tasks.
+If multiple tasks share the same priority, the longest-overdue task is still selected first, preserving the previous behavior as a tiebreaker.

 Existing tasks receive the default priority Regular (100) automatically via the schema update — no data migration is required.